Billy Daniels

 William Boone Daniels (September 12, 1915 – October 7, 1988) was an American singer active in the United States and Europe from the mid-1930s to 1988, notable for his hit recording of "That Old Black Magic" and his pioneering performances on early 1950s television.
 He was one of the first African-American entertainers to cross over into the mainstream.
 Daniels was honored with a star on the Hollywood Walk of Fame in 1977.

 Life and career

 Early life

 Daniels was born in Jacksonville, Florida, United States. where his father was a postmaster and notary.
 His mother was a schoolteacher and organist.
 Daniels had a heritage of Portuguese sailor, Native American (Choctaw), African American, and frontiersman Daniel Boone.
+He studied pre-law at Florida Normal College, but he had to withdraw to help provide support for his parents.

 Early career

 In 1935, Daniels moved from Jacksonville to New York to attend Columbia University.
 He planned to become a lawyer, but he was sidetracked during the Depression.
 His grandmother was a seamstress in Harlem for the Ziegfeld Follies, and she encouraged her grandson to sing at Dickie Wells, the club where he first worked as a dishwasher, then a singing waiter.
 There he was discovered by bandleader Erskine Hawkins, who hired him as a featured vocalist.

 Daniels had several accompanists, including Nat Cole, while in New York.
 In 1948, he teamed with ex-big-band pianist Benny Payne, who had been Cab Calloway's pianist in the Cotton Club.
 Payne remained as accompanist for the rest of Daniels's career.